zcash/zips/zip-reduce-shielded_tx_fee.rst

-Unique transaction fees can cause linkability within transactions, hence this change must be accepted by majority, if not all popular shielded transaction software providers before announcing the change
+Unique transaction fees can cause linkability within transactions, hence this change must be accepted by majority, if not all popular shielded transaction software providers before announcing the change.

 ZIP Editors